 At the end of the 3 months, the mentor then introduces their student to 2 relevant contacts from their network - meaning that upon the completion of the program, each student will have a minimum of 9 contacts in her field of interest.

-During the month long program girls learn the fundamentals of running a startup, study the bones of venture capital (VC).
-They also are afforded the amazing opportunity to not only meet leaders in the VC field, but to also sit in on pitch meetings.
+During the month-long program, girls learn the fundamentals of running a startup, and study the bones of venture capital (VC).
+They also are afforded the amazing opportunity to not only meet leaders in the VC field but to also sit in on pitch meetings.

-What began with one class offered in NYC in 2010 has since blossomed into an organization with chapters in over 56 US cities.
-GDI provides low cost training for women to learn web and software development.
-Their focus is on providing a judgement free experience where women of all backgrounds and economic levels can learn new skills while increasing their confidence and career prospects.
-And it seems that they are succeeding, as their organization represents over 55,000 women to date.
+What began with one class offered in NYC in 2010 has since blossomed into an organization with chapters in over 60 US cities.
+GDI provides low-cost training for women to learn web and software development.
+Their focus is on providing a judgment-free experience where women of all backgrounds and economic levels can learn new skills while increasing their confidence and career prospects.
+And it seems that they are succeeding, as their organization represents over 100,000 women to date.

 Founded in Finland, Rails Girls has now blossomed into a global not-for-profit community.
-Sponsoring events that are organized by volunteers, Rails Girls focuses on providing women with the tools, the knowledge and the vocabulary to build out their ideas.
-By making technology more approachable they are empowering a new generation of business owners, entreprenuers and content providers.
+Sponsoring events that are organized by volunteers, Rails Girls focuses on providing women with the tools, the knowledge, and the vocabulary to build out their ideas.
+By making technology more approachable they are empowering a new generation of business owners, entrepreneurs, and content providers.

-Also born out of a single workshop, this one in San Francisco in 2010, Railsbridge is devoted to creating diversity in tech: not only gender, but race, sexual orientation, ability and class.
+Also born out of a single workshop, this one in San Francisco in 2010, Railsbridge Triangle is devoted to creating diversity in tech: not only gender but race, sexual orientation, ability, and class.
 While their first workshops might have focused on women, they have since expanded their scope.

 As they say, they "value acceptance, enthusiasm, and hard work.
 The Railsbridge community thrives on optimism and a love for making great things."